The Мember of AMERICAN ACADEMY OF ANTI AGING MEDICINE

 Нello, my name is Marina Vashkevich.

-My decision to be an aesthetic dermatologist was a pretty unexpected one for my colleagues and family.
-After graduating medical school in Belarus, I worked as a psychiatrist, and for fifteen years, I rescued drug-addicted teenagers.
+My decision to be an aesthetic dermatologist was unexpected for my colleagues and family.
+After graduating from medical school in Belarus, I worked as a psychiatrist for 15 years, rehabilitating drug-addicted teenagers.

 Every medical doctor who has had the experience of working with drug-addicted teenagers will confirm that emotionally you won’t be able to stay in this field for long.
-It was unbearable watching, every day, as how amazing, beautiful people passed away because of an overdose; how twins, the only sons of their mother, were sent to prison for many years because they were drug dealers; and how parents wishing their drug- addicted kids would die because they were not able to bear seeing how horrible their children were becoming.
-After fifteen years, I could not handle it anymore, and I decided I wanted to start helping people in other ways.
+It was unbearable watching, every day, how amazing, beautiful people passed away due to an overdose; how twins, the only sons of their mother, were sent to prison for many years because they were drug dealers; and how parents wishing their drug-addicted children would die because they were not able to bear seeing how horrible their children were becoming.
+After 15 years, I needed a change and decided I wanted to start helping people in other ways.

 One year later, while participating in a dermatology class discussion, I started to answer the doctors’ questions instead of them answering mine.
-Immediately, I was recruited by Viora, a world leader and manufacturer of skin-care technology systems in the United States and Europe, and was offered a contract for the clini- cal trials of their new system, which at the time was called Reaction.
+Immediately, I was recruited by Viora, a world leader and manufacturer of skin-care technology systems in the United States and Europe, and was offered a contract for the clinical trials of their new system, which at the time was called Reaction.
 I was happy and excited.
 It predetermined my next step.
-I opened my own practice and started to take clients, work with them directly, evaluate results, optimize proto- cols, and build new protocols for the treatments, combining technologies, injections, and chemical peels.
+I opened my own practice and started to take clients, work with them directly, evaluate results, optimize protocols, and build new protocols for the treatments, combining technologies, injections, and chemical peels.
 I have seen wrinkles disappear, faces lifted, and skin restored to its youthful glow.
-It was real happiness to make people’s dreams a reality!
+It was a new found happiness to make people’s dreams a reality!

-My experience was mentioned by many of my colleagues around the world, and I was invited to conferences as a speaker in Asia, the Middle East, Europe, and Russia.
+My experience and success became known by many of my colleagues around the world, and as a result, I was invited to conferences as a speaker in Asia, the Middle East, Europe, and Russia.
 I talked about my hands-on experience in treating acne, getting rid of wrinkles and double chins, performing eye lifts, and shrinking excess skin after extreme weight loss.
 I combined technologies and built my own protocols.